The Best Barefoot Hiking Boots & Shoes for Outdoorsy Folks

 • Runs true to size

-• Works for most foot volumes from low to high
+• Works for most foot volumes from low to high.
+I was able to cinch them well on my low volume feet.

 Sizing & Fit